 - Summer University in "Leibniz City"

-Since 2010 the Leibniz University Hannover and the state capital of Hannover host a program for guest students every august for the duration of three weeks.
-Scientists from different specialist areas offer several hours of lectures and workshops.
+Since 2010 the Leibniz University Hannover and the state capital of Hannover in August host a three-week-programme for guest students.
+Scientists from different fields of research offer several hours of lectures and workshops.